epage/epage.github.io/blog/blog/toml-09.md

 We also deferred scalar value validation to access by users, giving them control over which scalars they bother to validate.

 In `no_std`, the size of the stack by be different.
-Instead of offering built-in recursion protection to `toml_parse`, it is built on top as an [`EventReceiver`] decorator that callers can control.
+Instead of offering built-in recursion protection to `toml_parser`, it is built on top as an [`EventReceiver`] decorator that callers can control.

 All of this is then collected up into `toml` which provides one way of handling all of these decisions.